antinvestor/service-profile/README.md

 * To update the proto service you need to run the command :
     `protoc -I ../api/service/profile/v1/ ../api/service/profile/v1/profile.proto --go_out=plugins=grpc:profile`

-    with that in place update the implementation appropriately considering the boilerplate project bare bones.
+    with that in place update the implementation appropriately considering the profile project bare bones.

 * Database fixtures and migrations are combined and will be run automatically before the container starts during deployments.